Key Takeaways

 Fix your website basics.
 Make sure every page has a title that includes what you do and where.
 "Emergency Plumber Leeds - 24/7 Call-Outs" not "Home - Welcome to Our Website."

 Where you need a professional: keyword research, content strategy, technical fixes, link building, and ongoing optimisation.
 The DIY steps above are the foundation.
-A managed service builds on it.
+A managed service builds on it, and AI-powered SEO tools can help automate the process.

 Multiple Locations: How It Changes